classicdevops/cld/README.md

 - Works reliably and safely - due to unification and security features, there is no need for hardcode even with tight deadlines
 - The script can be in any language (including compiled one) - it will also be available through any interface (do not forget to write help available through the -h argument for access through the web interface)
 - Can be set to cron, for example, to update groups of instances (centralized release and further renewal of certificates on balancers), as well as for monitoring/parsing and sequential start/restart of various services on groups of instances in complex systems with a regulated startup protocol)

+# Installation
+##### Recommended system requirements:
+Virtualization: `KVM`/`Bare metal`
+Supported OS: `Centos` 7/8, `Debian` 9/10
+CPU: `2` cores
+RAM: `2` Gb
+Disk space: `20` Gb
+Direct white ip address

+Classic deploy should be installing on a *clean* OS, it is recommended to use `Centos` 8, because work in this distribution is very well tested in production
+The installation is starting with the command:
+`bash -x <(wget -qO- https://raw.githubusercontent.com/achendev/cld/master/setup/install_cld.sh)`

+During the installation process, all init scripts of the system and modules will be executed, for each of them in interactive mode, you will need to specify the initialization data necessary for the operation of the system and modules
+An example input will be provided for each type of data requested

+Before the installation process, you should prepare the following information:
+- For interfaces:
+	- `Web` - DNS name for WEB/API (cld.example.com)
+	- `Chat bot` - Telegram bot token (Bot can be created via http://t.me/BotFather)
+- For modules:
+	- `dns` - Requisites of access to your CloudFlare account (`login`, `api key`, `user ID`)
+	- `zabbix` - Zabbix access credentials (user, password, domain, link for zabbix api)
+	- `cm` - Api credentials of supported bare metal hosting providers OVH/Online.net/Hetzner

+Upon completion of the installation, a `password` for the `admin` user and a `link` to the `web interface` will be provided